π₯Data sharing in Healthcare

 Data sharing is at the very crux of healthcare.
-In fact, this sector has been getting so much focus often any digital infrastructure-level interventions are synonymous with data sharing.
-There can be multiple approaches to data sharing -
+In fact, this sector has been receiving so much focus, and often any digital infrastructure-level interventions are synonymous with data sharing.
+There can be multiple approaches to data sharing:

-1. The ability to generate verifiable credentials for key certificates/claims in a digital society and share asynchronously with any requestor (eg. proof of education of a doctor; proof of business registration of a hospital; proof of work experience of a physiotherapist, proof of vaccination, lab reports etc.)
+The ability to generate verifiable credentials for key certificates and claims in a digital society and share asynchronously with any requestor, such as proof of education of a doctor, proof of business registration of a hospital, proof of work experience of a physiotherapist, proof of vaccination, and lab reports.

-2. The ability to share personal data in real-time in a secure, consented manner with a third party (who is often a part of a network) to avail a service based on the shared data (eg a health diagnosis, real-time health monitoring data from devices etc.)
+The ability to share personal data in real-time in a secure, consented manner with a third party who is often a part of a network to avail a service based on the shared data, such as a health diagnosis or real-time health monitoring data from devices.

-3. The ability for a society to generate open anonymised datasets to enable research or trends assessments across various sectors
+The ability for a society to generate open anonymised datasets to enable research or trends assessments across various sectors.

-Additionally, the open anonymised datasets can be used to train and publish open AI/ML models that can be used to better enable access to services based on data, e.g. real-time language translation models; clinical decision support models etc.
+Additionally, the open anonymised datasets can be used to train and publish open AI/ML models that can be used to better enable access to services based on data, such as real-time language translation models, clinical decision support models etc.

 The contextualisation of these building blocks to healthcare can be done by defining data standards and data schema at a country level.
 However, there can never be one schema.
 The solutions must account for this reality and be compatible with multiple schemas.
 The data itself can be self-identifying.